Naomi Broady: Background

 Born in Stockport, Naomi Broady is a sister of tennis player Liam Broady and has another brother, Calum and a sister Emma.
 She attended Priestnall School.
-Broady began playing tennis at the age of seven and was the British Under-18 girls' champion in 2007.
+Broady began playing tennis at the age of seven and was the British under-18 girls' champion in 2007.

 Career

 2004–2008: Junior Circuit

 Broady competed on the junior ITF Circuit from January 2004 until June 2008.
-She won one singles title in April 2006 at the Sutton ITF Junior Tournament and lost in the quarterfinals of four others, one of which was the 2008 Wimbledon girls' tournament, where she was beaten by Noppawan Lertcheewakarn of Thailand.
+She won one singles title in April 2006 at the Sutton ITF Junior Tournament and lost in the quarterfinals of four others, one of which was the 2008 Wimbledon girls' event, where she was beaten by Noppawan Lertcheewakarn of Thailand.
 She had a singles win–loss record of 21–13.

 In junior doubles, Broady never won a title but reached the semifinals in one tournament and the quarterfinals in four others.
 In 2007, she and Tara Moore teamed up to compete in Wimbledon doubles, reaching the second round and Broady reached the same stage of Wimbledon doubles one year later partnering Jade Windley.
-Her final doubles win–loss record was 11–15 and her career-high combined ranking was world number 251 (achieved 7 July 2008).
+Her final doubles win–loss record was 11–15 and her career-high combined ranking was world No. 251 (achieved 7 July 2008).

 2005–2007

 Broady began playing on adult ITF tournaments in January 2005, but was unable to qualify for any of the five tournaments she entered.
 As a result, she finished the year without a world ranking.

 She continued playing on the ITF Women's Circuit in 2006 but did not pass round two of any tournament until November, when she reached the quarterfinals of the $10k event in Sunderland, where she lost to Martina Pavelec.
 Her first ever year-end ranking was world No. 1464.

 Broady was again unable to progress past the second round of any tournament until August 2007 when she reached the quarterfinals of an ITF event in Cumberland, London, where Anna Smith beat her in three sets.
 She reached the semifinals of her final tournament in 2007, the Sunderland $10k tournament, losing to Christina Wheeler.
 Her 2007 year-end worldwide ranking was 713.

 In September 2007, Broady and fellow British competitor, David Rice, were both suspended by the LTA for "unprofessional behaviour" and "lack of discipline" due to pictures posted on the social networking website Bebo.
 The pictures and various comments made on them were deemed to be supportive of a lifestyle of drinking and partying, and as such, both players had resources such as funding and coaching withdrawn.
 Their pages on Bebo were later shut down.
 Brendan Gallagher of The Daily Telegraph later commented that the photos were "comparatively tame" and "not the cleverest move for a wannabe tennis star but hardly scandalous behaviour for a 17-year-old."
 The actions of the LTA led to Broady refusing to play for the national team, a position she has maintained throughout her career.
-At the time of the action the LTA were aware of (and warned) several other junior players for their behaviour.
+At the time of the action, the LTA were aware of (and warned) several other junior players for their behaviour.